ckcks12/easyPDO_php/README.md

 ---
 `dbStmt($db, $stmt)`

 $db : PDO object.
-Sorry, but function doesn't care that it has been connected.
+Sorry, but function doesn't care about its connection.

 $stmt : The sql query that will be exectued.